wside/DSA-2/README.md

 Note:
 -uses lazy deletion*
 -*but when inserting, if detects deleted slot (even though says occupied) will fill.
 This makes it slightly more efficient (?).
 True lazy deletion would skip over a deleted slot because it would say occupied.
 -**SEE PROGRAM 2 FOR SIMPLIFIED (BETTER) HASH TABLE that implements true lazy deletion.
-Makes it much easier to build binary heap off (also in Program 2) off of.
+Makes it much easier to build binary heap off of (also in Program 2).**

 Suggestions:
 -findPos returns a pair value to shorten code.
 Some people might prefer them seperate.